 Where Microsoft sits against the rest of the field

 Compared with rivals, Microsoft is strongest where AI meets enterprise habits and existing work data, but that also makes every dollar spent easier to scrutinize.
 Microsoft Copilot Blog align on the core of the story, giving it firmer ground than a single headline on its own.
-In this pass, the story was distilled from 8 signals into 8 source references that are genuinely useful to readers.
+From 8 early signals, the piece keeps 8 references that are useful for locking the main details in place.

 Patrick Tech Media take